thien/slowpoke.txt/Literature Survey/literature_survey.md

 This paper discusses comparisons between the possible approaches that would improve the quality of weights on the neural network: Back Propagation and Genetic Algorithms.
 The comparisons would be measured using a Balance Scale.

 The test data used was split into two sets.
 One set is used to feed into the neural network as training data, with its performance tested.
 The set is then used as test data for comparison.
-Hidden layers are necessary for the comparison in order to make the comparison fair.
+Hidden layers are necessary for the comparison in order to make the measurements fair.

+The paper suggests that the GA approach proposes better results "as expected":

-> As expected, the GA approach gives better results than the back-propagation method with almost all the iterations used (using 6% and 50% as mutation and crossover probab
+> As expected, the GA approach gives better results than the back-propagation method with almost all the iterations used (using 6% and 50% as mutation and crossover probabilities).
-> ilities).
 Only when the number of iterations is very small, the back-propagation method gives better precision performance.

-The paper suggests possible downfalls to a genetic algorithm approach.
+The paper suggests possible downfalls to a genetic algorithm approach, where its search space is dramatically larger in the event that the margin of the weights aren't known.
+This is not relevant as we should know what they are.

 > What would have happened if the margin of the weights was not known?
 The search space for the genetic algorithm would be much larger that the one that we were supposed to search, and the solution not only will converge slowly, but also with less precision.

 **Evolving Neural Networks to Play Checkers without Relying on Expert Knowledge** _Kumar Chellapilla, UC San Diego; David B. Fogel, Natural Selection, Inc._

-Fogel's paper describes a method that has solved what we are attempting to do.
-- Try a different approach to implementing it.
+Fogel's paper describes an implementation of an evolutionary NN that plays checkers.
+This may propose a problem wherein the project would need to be sufficently distant from the methods described in the paper.

 The paper describes a perspective on an approach that can be used to solve the problem described.
 It consists of a min-max algorithm with alpha-beta pruning.
-The
+The algorithm determines the quality of its potential moves, with it choosing the best move out of it.

+Therefore, its evaulation function consists of a neural network: A possible board move is the input, and the output is a score value of how good the board is.

-It uses an 'evolutionary algorithm' (which is assumed to be a genetic algorithm), with the neural network as the population.
+It uses an evolutionary algorithm (which is assumed to be a genetic algorithm), with the neural network as the population.
 The individual weights of the neural networks were measured against each other using a tournament, where each neural network plays against each other in a simulated game of checkers.
 The best neural networks stay on.

 They used 250 generations, of 150 games per generation, with a population of 15 neural networks.

-The bot
+The bot was then used to play against players on the gaming site `zone.net`, where it achieved an ELO of 1914.

+It mentions that some pitfalls of the bot were dependent on the ply (depth level of node expansion), where a shallow depth doesn't provide decent results, and that a large depth would be computationally infeasible.
+It also suggests that a min-max strategy may not suggest the best move (although it is the accepted standard.)

 # Proposed Direction of the Project (Page 5)

-The main concern is to try and differ the project away from the method described by Chellapilla & Fogel, whilst attempting to achieve the same objective.

-The approach that would be taken consists of again,
+The approach that would be similar to _Chellapilla_ and _Fogel's_ paper.

+The neural networks would take as input a board, and outputs a value that determines the effectiveness of that board.
+The number of hidden layers are dependent on the heuristics, proposed by _M.
+Kusiak_ and _K.
+Waledzik,_ in their paper **Evolutionary approach to the game of checkers**.
+This is left for experimentation during the implementation of the project.

+The genetic algorithm would be used to improve the quality of the weights of the neural networks.
+We will need a

+This is fortunately where the similarities end; as the devils are in the details so to speak, experimentation would be conducted with these parts.

-the genetic algorithm
+- Effectiveness of the min-max algorithm

-While it is our primary focus to build an effective

-This is determined by the performance of these parts of the system:

 - Genetic Crossover Algorithm
 - Genetic Mutation Algorithm
 - Effectiveness of the Neural Network

-Fortunately
+Fortunately in _Chellapilla_ and _Fogel's_ paper,

 # Conclusion (Page 6)

+In order to work

 # References